 Study to see which content blocks people read and which they pass right over.

 This will help you determine what’s important and what’s not—and show you where your optimization focus needs to be.
-If you’re in e-commerce, use this opportunity to study which copy on your product pages and throughout your checkout funnel get the most hover time in recordings.
+If you’re in e-commerce, use this opportunity to study which and throughout your checkout funnel get the most hover time in recordings.

 What about search engine optimization?

 If you rely on organic traffic as a conversion source and have the resources to commit to improving your Search Engine Results Page (SERP) positions, then you’ll of course want to spend time working with .

 While not something you’ll necessarily apply a CRO tool to, that it’s necessary to include here.
 We use to monitor keyword positions and plan content topics.